-Scheme Name Young Farmers / New Entrants (Aides à l'Installation) Purpose The scheme promotes generational renewal by offering financial support to young farmers under 40, helping them establish new businesses and invest in sustainable practices.
-Additionally, some schemes extend support to new entrants over 40, facilitating broader access to farm development assistance.
-Payment The scheme provides a capital grant known as the Dotation Jeunes Agriculteurs Rates (DJA), which varies according to farm type, location, and the strategic importance of the installation.
-Base payments range from €8,000 to €20,000, with additional bonuses awarded for installations in mountainous or less- favoured areas, or for projects focusing on organic farming, agroecology, or economic performance.
-There are also a series of top-ups and bonuses which link with other grant schemes and are set out in Chapters 5-15 below.
-Detail As alluded to above, the scheme is divided into two main components: Detail · • Young Farmer Installation Grant: This base support is provided to young farmers (under 40) who are setting up their business independently for the first time.
-The support is structured to address three types of installations: full-time, part-time, and progressive installations, where farmers gradually build up their business.
-It requires submission of a viable business plan, proof of relevant agricultural qualifications, and a commitment to farming as the primary occupation. • Complementary Support: Additional funding may be available for specific priorities such as organic farming, agroforestry, or the establishment of niche agricultural enterprises.
-This component often ties into regional strategies aimed at rural revitalisation and environmental sustainability.
+Purpose The scheme promotes generational renewal by off fering financial support to young farmers under 40, helping them establish ne sustainable practices.
+Additionally, some schemes entrants over 40, facilitating broader access to farm Payment The scheme provides a capital grant known as the Do • Rates (DJA), which varies according to farm type, loo importance of the installation.
+Base payments rang with additional bonuses awarded for installations favoured areas, or for projects focusing on organic economic performance.
+There are also a series of to link with other grant schemes and are set out in Cha • Detail As alluded to above, the scheme is divided into two · · · Young Farmer Installation Grant: This base young farmers (under 40) who are set independently for the first time.
+The support three types of installations: full-time, pare installations, where farmers gradually build up submission of a viable business plan, procequalifications, and a commitment to farming a etting up their business art is structured to address art-time, and progressive p their business.
+It requires of of relevant agricultural Complementary Support: Additional fundi specific priorities such as organic farmir establishment of niche agricultural enterprises. into regional strategies aimed at rural revital ng, agroforestry, or the This component often ties sustainability.
 See Chapters 5 - 15 below.
-Further detail via: https://agriculture.gouv.fr/pac-2023-2027-le-plan-strategique-national Duration Funding is allocated in the current CAP programme (2023-27).
-The support is typically provided within the first five years of farm establishment, with eligibility criteria linked to the young farmer's status and the submission of a robust business plan.
-Regular monitoring is required to ensure compliance with the objectives set out in the plan.
-Update/Latest Implications This support scheme can stimulate demand for a range of agricultural products and services as young farmers establish or expand their operations.
-Equipment suppliers, farm consultancy services, and technology providers may find new opportunities in this segment.
-Companies offering finance and farm management solutions could also benefit as young farmers seek guidance on optimising their new businesses.
-As with other grants, companies which can demonstrate greater environmental sustainability or better productive performance by using their products will have an advantage.
+Further detail via: https://agriculture.gouv.strategique-national .fr/pac-2023-2027-le-plan- Duration Funding is allocated in the current CAP programme typically provided within the first five years of eligibility criteria linked to the young farmer's statu robust business plan.
+Regular monitoring is required the objectives set out in the plan. farm establishment, with us and the submission of a Update/Latest Implications This support scheme can stimulate demand for a ran and services as young farmers establish or expand to suppliers, farm consultancy services, and technolog opportunities in this segment.
+Companies offer management solutions could also benefit as young • optimising their new businesses.
+As with other gra • demonstrate greater environmental sustainabilit performance by using their products will have an adv ·